Murder of Kacie Woody: Reactions

-Around the time of the discovery of Kacie's body, Sam and Jessica were at the former's house watching the news for updates.
-Jessica reported in her Web of Lies interview that when the girls learned of Kacie's death, they huddled together on the porch and cried.
-At that time it began to snow, and since Kacie had mentioned within the prior few days that she'd wanted it to snow, Jessica believed that this was a message from her.
+Conway Police Sgt.
+Jim Barrett stated in his Web of Lies interview that Woody's death had such an effect on him that, when he returned home from his shift early the next morning, he disconnected his computer from the Internet and canceled his subscription.

-Fuller's parents did not believe reporters who told them about their son's crime and death, but police were able to convince them.
-Fuller's father, Ned, wanted to call Rick Woody to express his condolences, but was discouraged by the officers.
+At first, Fuller's parents did not believe reporters who told them about their son's crime and death, but police were later able to convince them.
+Fuller's father, Ned, wanted to call Rick Woody to express his condolences but was discouraged by the officers.

-Kacie's funeral was held on December 9, and she is buried in South Crossroads Church Cemetery in Rose Bud, Arkansas, next to her mother.
+Woody's funeral was held on December 9; she is buried in South Crossroads Church Cemetery in Rose Bud, Arkansas, next to her mother.

-Kacie's friends and family founded the Kacie Woody Foundation, a nonprofit organization designed to teach parents and children about Internet safety.
-Her father, Rick, stated that Kacie liked to help people, and that he founded the organization as a way to do this in her honor, as well as to help prevent other children from suffering her fate.
+Woody's friends and family founded the Kacie Woody Foundation, a nonprofit organization designed to teach parents and children about Internet safety; Rick stated that he founded the organization in her honor because Woody liked to help people, as well as to help prevent other children from suffering her fate.
+The Kacie Woody Foundation website was disabled in 2024.

-In spring 2003, Rick granted federal and state authorities permission to share Kacie's story in an Internet safety and law enforcement training program by the FBI called "Innocent Images".
+In spring 2003, Rick granted federal and state authorities' permission to share Woody's story in an Internet safety and law enforcement training program by the FBI called "Innocent Images".
 That June, the FBI released patches depicting a teddy bear sitting next to a computer, with its screen reading "KACIE WOODY 1989-2002" for the program's task force to wear.

-During her Man With a Van interview, Jessica recalled the night she was at the Woody home, and she and Kacie heard an intruder, and stated that in retrospect, maybe that could have been Fuller looking to abduct Kacie, and possibly herself as well.
+During her Man With a Van interview, Jessica recalled that she and Woody heard an intruder the night she was at the Woody home, and stated that in retrospect, it could have been Fuller looking to abduct Woody and possibly her as well.

-On December 3, 2012, 10 years from the day of Kacie's abduction, her friends and family held a service for her at Greenbrier High School.
+On December 3, 2012, 10 years from the day of Woody's abduction, her friends and family held a service for her at Greenbrier High School.

-Kacie is described as a very friendly and caring girl, who was very close to her family and friends, and whose hobbies included poetry, singing, dancing, and playing the saxophone.